LapatKrisz/Alarm-Clock-Projekt/README.md

-Qt Designer a kezelő felülethez, nem elsődleges
+Qt Designer a kezelő felülethez/
 Espeak a beszédhez